pascalguttmann/obat/docs/arch/esu.md

 ## Internals

 - TTL or CMOS logic ?
 - Bi- or Monostable relay?
+Redundancy of relay?
+- Redundancy? on level of electronics? or entire ESU duplicated?
 - Setting process?
 Process to set the desired internal limits.